dbgjerez/kops-aws/README.md

 ```

 ### Domain
+Exists a lot of ways to configure DNS and domain.
+I had my own domain in AWS.

+You can choose your best way in this list ([DNS and domain](https://kops.sigs.k8s.io/getting_started/aws/#configure-dns)), even though to buy your own domain in AWS it's the easiest.

+### State
 Kops saves the state of the cluster in a s3

-### State